Wedgwood scale: Method

-A device for converting the diameter of the annealed clay cylinder into the Wedgwood temperature.
+A device for converting the diameter of the fired clay cylinder into the Wedgwood temperature.

 A 0.5-inch-diameter cylinder made from pipe clay was dried at the temperature of boiling water.
-This would prepare it for heating in the oven in which the temperature was to be measured.
-During the annealing, sintering (merging) of fine particles resulted in contraction of clay.
-After cooling, the temperature was evaluated from the diameter difference before and after heating assuming that the contraction is linear with temperature.
+This would prepare it for firing in the kiln in which the temperature was to be measured.
+During the firing, sintering of fine particles resulted in contraction of the clay.
+After cooling, the temperature was evaluated from the diameter difference before and after firing assuming that the contraction is linear with temperature.

 To facilitate the temperature calculation, Wedgwood built a device which would directly read the temperature.
 Two metal bars with scales on them were fixed one above another on a metal plate and inclined at a small angle.
 The spacing between the bars was 0.5 inches at one end and 0.3 inches at the lower end.
 The scale was divided into 240 equidistant parts.
 The unheated piece of clay would fit the 0.5-inch gap giving the zero temperature reading.
 After annealing, the clay cylinder would shrink and fit somewhere in between the left and right ends of the bars, and the temperature could be read from the scales on the bars.

 Scale

 The origin on the Wedgwood scale (0 °W) was set at the onset temperature of red heat, 1077.5 F. The scale had 240 steps of 130 F-change and extended up to 32277 F. Wedgwood tried to compare his scale with other scales by measuring the expansion of silver as a function of temperature.
-He also determined the melting points of three metals, namely copper (27 °W or 4587.5 F), silver (28 °W or 4717.5 F) and gold (32 °W or 5237.5 F).
+He also determined the melting points of three metals: copper (27 °W or 4587.5 F), silver (28 °W or 4717.5 F) and gold (32 °W or 5237.5 F).
 All these values are at least 2500 F-change too high.